 Continuing Education Opportunities for Counselors in Idaho

-- State Avenue Wellness: State Avenue Wellness in Meridian, Idaho, provides counseling, massage therapy, and nutrition consultations.
-An approved continuing education provider, State Avenue Wellness offers classes on topics like ethical perspectives and powerful therapy interventions.
+- State Avenue Wellness State Avenue Wellness — in Meridian, Idaho — provides counseling, massage therapy, and nutrition consultations.
+An approved continuing education provider, this organization offers classes on topics like ethical perspectives and powerful therapy interventions.
 Counselors can receive a discount by registering for more than one class at a time.

-- At Health: Approved by the Idaho Licensing Board of Professional Counselors, At Health offers more than 125 online classes on topics including ADHD, anger management, ethical considerations, and grief.
+- At Health Approved by the Idaho Licensing Board of Professional Counselors, At Health offers more than 125 online classes on topics like ADHD, anger management, ethical considerations, and grief.
 This organization provides online continuing education for mental health professionals, and licensed Idaho counselors can earn up to 10 hours of their required credits through online learning.

-- Idaho Behavioral Health (IBH): IBH offers counseling and behavioral health services, including case management, psychological testing, and play therapy.
-IBH also provides links to state resources and training programs.
+- Idaho Behavioral Health IBH offers counseling and behavioral health services, including case management, psychological testing, and play therapy.
+The agency's website also provides links to state resources and training programs.

-- Metamorphosis Counseling Center of Idaho: In addition to offering family, couples, and individual counseling, this Boise counseling center links to online mental health resources related to topics like addiction, depression, and suicide awareness.
+- Metamorphosis Counseling Center of Idaho In addition to offering family, couples, and individual counseling, this Boise counseling center provides links to online mental health resources related to topics like addiction, depression, and suicide awareness.

-- Idaho Counseling Association: A branch of the American Counseling Association, this organization works to improve human development and promote the counseling profession in Idaho.
-Divisions relate to specific counselor areas, such as school counseling, mental health counseling, and marriage and family counseling.
+- Idaho Counseling Association A branch of the American Counseling Association, this organization works to improve human development and promote the counseling profession in Idaho.
+Divisions relate to specific counseling areas, such as school counseling, mental health counseling, and marriage and family counseling.
 The organization sponsors an annual conference and offers different membership levels.

-- Idaho School Counselor Association: Advocating for school counselors in Idaho, ISCA provides job listings, scholarships, counselor resources, and an annual conference.
-Members receive access to the ISCA newsletter, professional development events, conversations with association leadership, and special membership rates for students.
+- Idaho School Counselor Association Advocating for school counselors in Idaho, ISCA provides job listings, scholarships, counselor resources, and an annual conference.
+Members receive access to the ISCA newsletter, professional development events, conversations with association leaders, and special membership rates for students.